- Object Relational Mapping module:

 Model.mapped(func)[source]

-list or recordset
+list or a recordset (if func

-# returns a list of summing two fields for each record in the set
+records.# returns a list of summing two fields for each record in the set

 records.mapped(lambda r: r.field1 + r.field2)